-Fulco retired to London in 1973, leaving Verdura in the capable hands of his associate Joseph Alfano.
 In 1985, Ward Landrigan, head of Sotheby's US jewelry department, purchased the company, including its archive of nearly 10,000 original sketches, and set about to bring Verdura's timeless designs to a new generation of collectors.
+His son Nico joined the company in 2004 and currently serves as President alongside Ward, Verdura's CEO.
+In 2014, the company celebrated its 75th anniversary with a 3-month retrospective exhibition that attracted over 8,000 attendees.

 Today Verdura's fine jewelry is available at the company's flagship gallery at 745 Fifth Avenue in New York, overlooking Central Park, as well as retail partners Bergdorf Goodman, select Neiman Marcus locations, Betteridge, Obsidian in London and Mindham in Toronto.